 Tonight I saw Norman Finkelstein give a lecture at York University to myself and 499 others in a sold out crowd.
 I expected the atmosphere to be tense.
 To be honest, I expected a protest outside, many police and security guards, and for the lecture to be interrupted numerous times by angry Israel supporters (this […]Read More Norman Finkelstein at York, February 16 2011.

 The more I hear arguments for conservative values, the more I’m an anarchist.
-By “conservatism”, I mean the political analysis of Jordan Peterson, who takes such conservative positions as: poor people are largely poor because they lack motivation and intelligence, absolute poverty does not cause violence or unethical behaviour, (sorry, this next one is quite offensive) non western “primitive” societies tend to have high rates of male on male homicide.
-While each one of these points, for Peterson, are reasons for us to appreciate the genocidal and barbarous “civilization” that we live in, they can all easily be turned into critiques of that society’s sustainability and ability to transform to face new challenges and threats.
+By “conservatism”, I mean the political analysis of Jordan Peterson, who takes such conservative positions as: poor people are largely poor because they lack motivation and intelligence, absolute poverty does not cause violence or unethical behaviour, (sorry, this next one is quite offensive) […]Read More Conservative values?
+Anarchism.

 Milan has recently argued, quite effectively I think, that the insular community-first aspect of local environmental organization is a bad thing.
 The argument is demonstrated nicely through this analogy: It reminds me of a person wandering in the middle of a battlefield, looking for their glasses.
 They realize one problem – that their glasses have […]Read More On Community level activism